 This does, of course, illustrate the gaping hole in the power of the Supreme Court of the United Kingdom to act as guardian of the UK Constitution in the same way that other supreme and constitutional courts do the world over.
 We cannot strike down Acts of the UK Parliament.
 But please do not think that I-or any of my brethren-want us to be able to do that.
 We are, I think, very comfortable with the role that we do have.
 This includes the various rules of statutory interpretation which govern the way in which we read legislation and enable us to safeguard fundamental rights and the rule of law.

-The first is the principle of legality.
-This means that the UK Parliament is not taken to intend to override fundamental rights or the jurisdiction of the courts by general or ambiguous words.
-If Parliament wants to interfere with fundamental rights, or to subvert the rule of law, it has to be specific, so that Parliamentarians understand what they are voting for and can face up to
+If Parliament wants to interfere with fundamental rights, or to subvert the rule of law, it has to be specific, so that Parliamentarians understand what they are voting for and can face up to the political consequences.